Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 “CopyPress gives us the ability to work with more dealership groups.
 We are able to provide unique and fresh content for an ever growing customer base.
 We know that when we need an influx of content to keep our clients ahead of the game in the automotive landscape, CopyPress can handle these requests with ease.”

 Email marketing is an important part of any company’s content marketing strategy.
 The click-through rate is an effective KPI because it allows you to check whether people engage with your emails by clicking on the links within them.

 Whereas open rates only tell you if people open your emails, the click-through rate gives more accurate information on engagement.
 After all, people who click links in emails tend to do so because the email has engaged them enough to take further action.
 There are many email marketing services available online, and most of them provide a measurement of click-through rates.

-Key performance indicators provide direct feedback on your content marketing efforts.
+If you want to implement an effective content marketing strategy, you need to find good ways of measuring the progress of your goals.
+Key-performance indicators provide direct feedback on your content marketing efforts.
 Not all KPIs are created equally, though.
-It’s important for you to identify the measurements worth tracking and focus on them, disregarding measurements that don’t tell you what you need to know.
+It’s important for you to identify the measurements worth tracking and focus on them, disregarding measurements that don’t directly relate to your marketing objectives.